Stewori/JyNI/README.md

 Otherwise you need to fix the path of `jython.jar` in the command.

-`JyNI-Demo/src/JyNIDemo.py` demonstrates the use of `DemoExtension` from Python-side.
+`JyNI-Demo/src/JyNIDemo.py` demonstrates the use of `DemoExtension` from Python side.
 It should run perfectly with either CPython 2.7.x or Jython+JyNI.
 To run it, type
 ```
 java -cp jython.jar:build/JyNI.jar org.python.util.jython JyNI-Demo/src/JyNIDemo.py